 All-round graphic design tools for beginners

-Graphic design has become more accessible for casual users in the last 10 years with the arrival of new one graphic design platforms.
+Graphic design has become more accessible for casual users in the last 10 years with the arrival of new online graphic design platforms.

 These all-round packages come with lots of pre-set graphic design templates.
 Beginners can easily click, drag and edit these to create professional looking graphic designs.
 The templates are usually based on good design principles, like alignment and contrast.
-That means causal users can make relatively polished, professional looking designs without being full-on designers.
+That means causal users can make high quality designs without being full-on designers.

 The main advantage of these tools is they’re quick and easy to use, and are often free.

-However, most of them run on a freemium model.
-You get the basic tool for free, but you need to pay for more advanced features.
-That does mean you’lll get a lot of adverts, prompts and offers to upgrade to the “Pro” paid versions when you use the basic free model.
+However, most of them run on a freemium business model.
+You get the basic tool for free, but pay for more advanced features.

 It’s a small price to pay for these “free” Adobe alternatives.
 Some people might find the constant selling messages annoying after a while, though.

 For those new to graphic design, or with simple needs, these all-rounder packages are a good place to practice and experiment.
-You upgrade to something better when you find you more more features or your needs get more complex.
+You upgrade to something better as your needs get more sophisticated.

 The main disadvantage to these tools is your designs will lack uniqueness and originality.

 Everyone starts from the same set of templates.
-So you’ll end up with a design which is an edited version of something already out there.
+So you end up with a design which is an edited version of something already out there.

 It’s your call, how much this matters to you.
-In smaller businesses and for casual needs, that’s probably fine.
+In smaller businesses and for casual needs, it’s not really an issue.
 But for higher profile projects, the generic nature of the designs means these Adobe alternatives may not be the best option.